Urse d'Abetot: Family and early life

 Urse came from an undistinguished family, and made his way on military reputation.
 He was probably born in about 1040, but the exact date is unknown.
 He was from Saint-Jean-d'Abbetot in pays de Caux, Normandy, where his family had lands, and where he himself was a tenant of the lords of Tancarville.
 Other tenants of the Tancarville lords included Robert d'Abetot and his wife Lesza, who held lands close to St Jean d'Abbetot in the early 12th century; despite the name, it is not certain that Robert d'Abetot was related to Urse.
 Urse had a brother usually called Robert Despenser, sometimes known as Robert fitz Thurstin, who also became a royal official.
 The historian Emma Mason suggested that Urse may have been a nickname rather than a forename, perhaps given on account of his tenacious temperament.
-(Note: A play on the Latin word ursus, "bear" > French ours "bear".
-But it is more likely a baptismal name, knowing there are several saints called Saint Ursus (French saint Ours, Italian sant'Orso) in the Early Middle Ages.
-Urse's usual last name derives from his ancestral village in Normandy Abetot (now Saint-Jean-d'Abbetot).
-The place name Abetot / Abbetot is possibly derived from *Abbi's toft, a compound of Old Norse Abbi, a pet form of the Scandinavian personal name Ábiǫrn, which contains, coincidentally or not, biǫrn "bear" and the Old Norse element topt, toft "site of a house" > "farm" (Norman place-names in -tot).
-The alternative name of Urse's brother, Fitz Thurstin (equivalent to Old Norse Þorsteinnsson) likely indicates a Scandinavian ancestry, the son of a certain Thurstin, the Norse name Þorsteinn being rendered in ancient documents in various forms as Torstein, Torstin, Tostin, etc. (Norman surnames Tostain, Toustain and Toutain).
-His brother's usual last name of Despenser derives from his office, that of dispenser, in the royal household.)

 Ralph, the Lord of Tancarville during the reign of King William I of England and Urse's overlord in Normandy, fought at the Battle of Hastings, but there is no evidence that Urse himself was present.
-(Note: Although many Victorian works claimed that Urse was at Hastings, due to his being listed on the Battle Abbey Roll as well as an inscribed plaque in a church at Dives, this information is of a late date and current historical research has ruled out many of the names formerly listed as being with William the Conqueror at Hastings.)
+(Note: Although Victorian works claimed that Urse was at Hastings, due to his being listed on the Battle Abbey Roll as well as an inscribed plaque in a church at Dives, this information is of a late date and current historical research has ruled out many of the names formerly listed as being with William the Conqueror at Hastings.)
 He is probably the same person as the "Urse d'Abetot" who was a witness to a charter of William before the invasion of England.
 The historian Lewis Loyd refers to Urse as "in origin a man of no importance who made his way as a soldier of fortune".